-Lisa routinely represents financial institutions in connection with residential and commercial foreclosures.
+Lisa provides advice and representation to creditors and she routinely represents financial institutions in connection with residential and commercial foreclosures.
+She is also available to take on agency work for out-of-town counsel.

 She approaches problems strategically with a focus on maximizing net results for her clients.